ofabel/pytm-bootstrap/docs/quickstart.md

 # Quickstart

 This page should give you guidance to create your first exercises.
+The examples on this page are also available in a [separate repository on GitHub](https://github.com/ofabel/pytm-example).
+Feel free to check it out and play around.

+(first-exercise)=

 ## First Exercise

 After successful [installation of this library](/installation) you can start creating your first exercise.
-Open your Python project folder (where your virtual environment folder is located) in your favourite IDE and create a new file named `app.py` with the following content:
+Open your Python project folder (where your virtual environment folder is located) in your favourite {term}`IDE` and create a new file named `app.py` with the following content:

 ```{literalinclude} ../examples/first-exercise/app.py
 ```